scala/scala3/docs/docs/usage/cbt-projects.md

 title: "Using Dotty with cbt"
 ---

-cbt comes with built-in dotty support.
+cbt comes with built-in Dotty support.
 Follow the
 [cbt tutorial](https://github.com/cvogt/cbt/), then simply extend `Dotty` in the Build class.

 ```scala